yash-parekh715/task-management-system-university-project/README.md

 So, I switched over to PHP and decided that it would be easier to send update commands from a GUI.
 I'm also going to include (on another branch) the progress that I was making while creating this using Node.js.

 Had I not switched to PHP for this application, my other option was going to be Python, which I find to be really be a jack of all trades when it comes to any sort of programming project.

+### Update
+If you check out the v0.1js branch, all of the files for the node version of this application are included.
+I thought it was an interesting approach, and figured I would include it.